 A few decades ago (and some change), I entered this world at 6:31 in the morning.
-I was born at a high-rise hospital a few minutes away from my parents’ house in Orange and I was delivered by Caesarean section.
+I was born at a high-rise hospital a few minutes away from my parents’ house in and I was delivered by Caesarean section.
 I wonder if my dad actually watched me emerge from the slit in my mom’s belly or if he stayed by her side, holding her hand through the procedure.
 I also wonder if he chose to cut the umbilical cord.
-I feel like fathers always get the offer at the hospital – “Would you like to cut the cord?” – and I can absolutely see how that kind of thing is not for everyone.
+Fathers always get the offer in the delivery room – “Would you like to cut the cord?” – and I can absolutely see how that kind of thing is not for everyone.
 The two times I gave birth and Jonas was asked, he replied, “No thanks!”

 I’ve been thinking about the umbilical cord lately.
 Even though my own was cut sometime shortly after 6:31 on that June morning, an invisible cord still connects my mom and I. No matter how far apart we are physically, we are always connected.
 The purpose of the umbilical cord during pregnancy is to nourish the child.
 From the day I was born, I have been continually nourished with love and wisdom through this invisible cord.
 In so many ways this connection has made me feel safe and grounded all my life.
 But things are changing.
 What was once a serene and stable bond now feels threatened.